The Multigenerational Workforce: Has Gen X Been Overlooked in the Workplace?

 Judy Singer, an Australian sociologist, coined the term neurodiversity in 1998 to promote “a political and civil rights movement” for the advancement of “neurological outsiders.”
 The term refers to the concept that everyone experiences and interacts with the world around them differently.
 A neurodivergent person’s brain may work in a different way than the average “neurotypical” person.
 They may have unique ways of learning, communicating, socializing or perceiving their surroundings.

 An estimated 15% to 20% of the world’s population exhibits some form of neurodivergence.
-While nuerodiversity is often used in the context of autism spectrum disorder (ASD) and Asperger’s syndrome, many conditions fall under the neurodivergent umbrella, including ADHD, dyslexia, dyspraxia, Down syndrome, Tourette syndrome, and even mental health conditions like bipolar disorder, OCD and social anxiety.
+While neurodiversity is often used in the context of autism spectrum disorder (ASD) and Asperger’s syndrome, many conditions fall under the neurodivergent umbrella, including ADHD, dyslexia, dyspraxia, Down syndrome, Tourette syndrome, and even mental health conditions like bipolar disorder, OCD and social anxiety.
 However, people with these conditions may also choose not to identify as neurodivergent.

 Research Report